 The 65km Ultra is the full experience of the Avon Valley, traversing its whole entirety.
 The course takes you from the culturaly rich Whadjuk land Walyunga National Park, up to Mt Mambup in Jumbuck Regional Park, down into Bells Rapids and up Bells Falls, through the Paruna Wildlife Sanctuary and Avon Valley National Park until you reach your finishing destination in Ballardong land, Cobbler Pool near Toodyay.

-This is a very challenging course with approximately 2,700m of elevation and plenty of technical surfaces.
-The beauty and sense of adventure will take the edge off the pain and physical exhaustion.
+This is a challenging course, however the beauty and sense of adventure will take the edge off the pain and physical exhaustion.
 We provide aid stations approximately every 12-16km to provide plenty of opportunity to refuel.
 We also allow ~13 min/km for you to finish the course (14 hours).
-All participants must keep ahead of aid station cut off times and be at the finish line before 8:30pm on the 25th of June.
+All participants must keep ahead of aid station cut off times and be at the finish line before 8:30pm.

 Please note that ~50% of this course is on private land and for that reason can not be completed for training in the lead up or post the event.
 So you can have the opportunity to complete this course we have had extensive negotiations with the following list plus a number of other relevant organisations.
 If you ignore this message you will jeopardise our ability to host this event in future years, stopping people from achieving the same experience we want you to have.

 Avon Ridge Easement - Use the single trail below the easement.